adamant-deprecated/adamant.tools.compiler/src/emit/README.md

 ### Phase 1

 This phase ensures that there can be no conflicts with standard C identifiers and escapes the double underscore so it can be used as a separator.
+Note that all names even namespaces need to be modified.

 1. For any run of more than one underscore, add another underscore on the end.
 (This ensures no double underscores occur in the identifier)
-2. For types, append double underscore and the number of type parameters, even if zero.
+2. For types **and namespaces**, append double underscore and the number of type parameters, even if zero.
 3. For functions, append double underscore and the number of parameters, even if zero.
 4. For fields and variables, append a double underscore.
 For redeclarations of a variable, append a unique sequence number.